In South Carolina, drivers are required by law to carry car insurance and are subjected…

-Strains, contusions, sprains, tears and the list goes on.
+Strains, contusions, sprains, and the list goes on.
 Slip and Fall accidents are the most common type of personal injury in the workplace.
 Poor lighting, a cluttered work area, and uneven surfaces are just a few of the factors that can cause this type of injury.
-Industries such as transportation, warehousing, and agriculture are some of the most affected by slip and fall injuries.
-Keeping a clean environment and being aware of your surroundings can help prevent an accident.
+Keeping a clean environment and awareness of your surroundings can help prevent trips, slips, and falls.

-While fire and explosions in the workplace may seem unlikely for some, it can be more common than you think.
+While fire and explosions in the workplace may seem unlikely for most, it can be more common than you think.
 Risk factors include faulty gas lines, open flames, or improperly stored materials.
-Not only can you become injured externally from this type of hazard, but you can also damage your respiratory system.
-Prevent an injury like this by wearing all safety and protective equipment required and making sure you have access to and are familiar with safety data sheets.
+Not only can you become injured externally from this type of hazard, you can also damage your respiratory system.
+Prevent an injury like this by wearing all safety and protective equipment required and making sure every employee has access to safety data sheets.

 A lot of injuries in the workplace occur from repetitive or improper movements.
 This can include manually lifting heavy objects, not taking breaks, or not receiving adequate training to do your job.
 Stay aware of your body and how it’s feeling during your shift to avoid unnecessary strains.